Your employment rights during COVID-19

 If your employer reduces your hours to 3 days or less per week from your normal full-time hours, you can apply for a payment called Short Time Work Support which is a form of Jobseeker’s Benefit.

-- Due to a reduction in the amount of work to be done, your weekly pay is less than half your normal weekly pay or
+- Your weekly pay is less than half your normal weekly pay or

-- Your hours worked are reduced to less than half your normal weekly working hours
+- The hours you work are reduced to less than half your normal weekly working hours

 Annual leave and public holidays during lay off or short-time working